ewfx/gaidp-traffic-city-warriors/README.md

 ## 💡 Inspiration
-What inspired you to create this project?
-Describe the problem you're solving.
+- 🔹 Leverage the power of Python and NLP to improve efficiency and accuracy.

 ## ⚙️ What It Does
-Enable users to upload their financial data in CSV format.
+- 🔹Enable users to upload their financial data in CSV format.
-Allow users to input regulatory reporting instructions in natural language.
+- 🔹Allow users to input regulatory reporting instructions in natural language.
-Analyze the data against the instructions.
+- 🔹Analyze the data against the instructions.
-Display the analysis results in a user-friendly web interface.
+- 🔹Display the analysis results in a user-friendly web interface.
-This type of application could be very useful for financial analysts, compliance officers, and anyone who needs to ensure their data meets regulatory requirements.
+- 🔹This type of application could be very useful for financial analysts, compliance officers, and anyone who needs to ensure their data meets regulatory requirements.

 ## 🛠️ How We Built It
 **Technical Details:**